ShengCN/DrBokeh-Src/README.md

 It renders bokeh result for one RGB image.
 It further shows how to use your own alpha/disp as inputs.
 Note, alpha assumes RGBD input with alpha map in the last channel. disp assumes you save your depth in a compressed npz format with `data` as the key.
 Details can be found in the code.

+You can try to use different alpha inputs provided in the Imgs to see the result difference.

 Other rendering parameters also affect the results/performances.
 Here is the list of parameters for ``Inference.py``

 ```bash